 The Counselor Education and Supervision (CES) Program at Kent State University is in the College of Education, Health, and Human Services (EHHS).
 CES is a part of the School of Lifespan Development and Educational Sciences (LDES).

-At the master's degree level, the CES Program focuses on two areas: Clinical Mental Health Counseling and School Counseling.
+At the master's degree level, the CES Program focuses on three areas: Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, and School Counseling.
 A doctoral degree (Ph.D.) is offered in Counselor Education and Supervision.
 The CES faculty members are advocates for the counseling profession and are affiliated with the American Counseling Association.

 Counselor Education and Supervision (CES) is proud to say that our program has propelled many graduates into successful careers as counselors, supervisors, leaders, and university professors throughout Ohio and other states.

 - Nationally accredited master’s and doctoral programs by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP is the national accrediting body representing standards of excellence in the counseling profession.

 - The Clinical Mental Health Counseling has approved curriculum from the Ohio Counselor, Social Worker, and Marriage & Family Therapist Board.

 - The School Counseling program has approved curriculum from the Ohio Department of Education.